partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 **Live Streaming Service** - This service will encode and host a live video stream from a studio environment to the end users playing UnicornTrivia.

-**Admin Panel** - This allows a host to submit questions and collect answers from participants.
+**Adminstrator Panel** - This allows a host to submit questions and collect answers from participants.

 **Client** - This allows users to connect to the live stream and answer questions during the show using iOS, Android, and/or a web browser.